 Select a Log Analytics visualization type using the graph selector:

 The following timeseries Log Analytics shows: The evolution of the top 5 URL Paths according to the number of unique Client IPs over the last month.

 The following Top List Log Analytics shows: The evolution of the top 5 URL Paths according to the number of unique Client IPs over the last month.

 Visualize the top values from a facet according to a chosen measure (the first measure you choose in the list), and display the value of additional measures for elements appearing in this top.
 Update search query or drill through logs corresponding to either dimension.

-The following Table Log Analytics shows: The evolution of the top Status Codes according to their Throughput, along with the number of unique Client IP and over the last 15 minutes.
+The following Table Log Analytics shows the evolution of the top Status Codes according to their Throughput, along with the number of unique Client IPs, and over the last 15 minutes:

 Select or click on a section of the graph to either zoom in the graph or see the list of logs corresponding to your selection:

 Export your current log visualization with the share functionality: